 Some viruses causing meningitis are spread through direct contact with fluids from the nose and throat of persons who are infected.
 Other viruses are found in the stools of infected people.
 These are commonly spread among small children and their caretakers when the hands are not cleaned well after toileting or diaper changing.

 It is important to differentiate between bacterial and viral meningitis.
-Your physician by take clinical samples such as blood, throat or nose swabs, rectal swab or stool, and in some cases spinal cord fluid.
+Your physician may take clinical samples such as blood, throat or nose swabs, rectal swab or stool, and in some cases spinal cord fluid.

-Viral meningitis occurs year round in Hawaii, but there are usually more cases in the summer and early fall.
+Viral meningitis occurs year-round in Hawaii, but there are usually more cases in the summer and early fall.

-Because most persons who are infected with the viruses that are the cause viral meningitis do not become ill, it can be difficult to prevent the spread of the virus.
+Because most persons who are infected with the viruses that cause viral meningitis do not become ill, it can be difficult to prevent the spread of the virus.
 Maintaining good personal hygiene can help you stay healthy.
 The best way to prevent this illness is to wash your hands thoroughly and often, especially after using the toilet or changing diapers and before eating.
 Because some viral meningitis is caused by intestinal viruses that are passed in the stools, children with viral meningitis who are not yet toilet trained should not attend school or day care unless they have written permission to return from a physician.